 What support did you receive, or wish you had received, early in your teaching career?
 My husband, also a teacher and administrator, was always my mentor and supported me through jobs, job interviews and all teaching experiences.

 What keeps you enthusiastic about teaching, and where do you find your inspiration?
 I love my job!
 I love greeting my smiley students each morning.
 I want to do everything I can to ensure their love of learning and to support, nurture and enrich their school experience.
 They are my inspiration.

-Who has been a role model for you and why?
+Who has been a role model for you?
+My husband, Tim Luce.